lucacarniato/capstone-project/README.md

 As most predictive models only accept numerical values, the information of the INCDTTM feature was converted into 4 numerical features, namely the year, the month, the day of the week, and the hour.

-Box plots were used to detect the outliers for features with a large range of variation (Figure 1).
+Box plots were used to detect extreme outliers for features with a large range of variation (Figure 1).
 The collisions involving up to 81 persons, in a lane segment greater than 525241 and a crosswalk number larger than 5239700 are clearly outliers and were eliminated.
 In total, only 3 records of the train set were dropped.

 ![Fig1](figures/Fig3.jpg)